benquike/cheatsheets/C++/casting.md

 3. If it can not cast the pointer to the destination type, it will return a NULL poiter to indicate failure.
 In case of references, it will throw an exception of bad_cast

+Internally, the C++ compiler uses runtime type information[^1] to do type checking.
+If we use neither `dynamic_cast` nor `typeid`, we can tell the c++ compiler not to generate these information.
+In case of GCC, the option for this purpose is `-fno-rtti`.

 #### static_class
 1. convert pointers among **related classes**
 2. invloves no runtime overhead